agrathwohl/ultra/_posts/2021-07-05-Hiller-Punch.md

 ![WTF?!](/img/hiller-pics/wtf1.jpeg)
 ![WTF?!](/img/hiller-pics/wtf2.jpeg)

-A floor joist was removed from the closet in the power room without permission, and now the subfloor is not being supported in this area.
-The closet has had sections cut out from the front paneling in an effort to maneuver vents back up towards the ceiling.
+***A floor joist was removed from the closet in the power room without permission, and now the subfloor is not being supported in this area.
+The closet has had sections cut out from the front paneling in an effort to maneuver vents back up towards the ceiling.***

 Repairs will need to be made to extend the closet out to 24inches depth, in order to reinforce this area of floor and repair the structural integrity of the closet.

+***This flex duct has several significant sharp bends in its material.***

+- Replace this bent flex duct with new flex ducting, making sure to not unnecessarily bend the material when connecting it to the floor registers above.

 ![WTF?!](/img/hiller-pics/wtf3.jpeg)
 ![WTF?!](/img/hiller-pics/wtf4.jpeg)